jdpaquette/roadmap/README.md

 ### A journey to becoming a self-taught software developer

-## January 2021 --
-* Time for New Year's Resolutions....
-  * Let's get coding and web designing on track AGAIN...

- ### Week 1:
-  * Finished up holiday work and comptiplating what I want to do with my new years resolution

- ### Week 2:
-  * This is the month that I decide to get back into coding and web design.
-Getting my 12.9" iPad Pro set up for design work with the Apple Pencil series 2.
-Apps I am using on the iPad:
-    * Adobe Draw
-    * Adobe Sketch
-    * Adobe Fresco
-    * Procreate
-    * Canva

- ### Week 3 and Week 4:
-  * Just researching coding programs and what format to start training.

-## February 2021 --
-* New MacBook Pro 16 setup for coding and design work.
-Which books and courses do I plan to utilize?
-I am thinking Udemy / freecodecamp / SoloLearn for mobile use.

-  ### Week 1:
-   * Books of interest

-  ### Week 2:
-   * Coding Sites
-    * Zero-to-Mastery (ZTZM) Python

-  ### Week 3:

-  ### Week 4:
-   * Coding language to start with was decided to be Python.
-Will also be learning html / css / JavaScript

 ## March 2021 --
 * [100 Days of Code - The Complete Python Pro Bootcamp for 2021](https://www.udemy.com/course/100-days-of-code/) by Dr. Angela Yu